-To prevent the spread of harmful tree pests, Utah’s Department of Agriculture and Food asks that firewood be used locally with their message: buy it where you burn it.
-They make the following general recommendations:
+To prevent the spread of harmful tree pests, Utah’s Department of Agriculture and Food strongly encourages the use of local firewood; buy it where you burn it.
+They provide the following best practice guidelines for firewood collection and purchasing:

 - It is not a good idea to move firewood far from where it is collected

-- Firewood should never be moved more than 50 miles from its source; less than 10 miles is ideal
+- Firewood should never be moved more than 50 miles from its source (less than 10 is ideal)

 - Personally collected firewood should not be transported across state lines

-- Wood harvested in Utah is best; out-of-state firewood must comply with heat-treatment and labelling requirements
+- Wood harvested in Utah is best; out-of-state firewood must comply with heat-treatment and labeling requirements

 - Utah Firewood Quarantine